I practice human centered design and use participatory sessions to inform direction and design. This page shows a few examples of this work.

 Consilience is a web application designed and developed at Harvard IQSS to facilitate statistical analysis of very large text-based datasets.
-I planned and led two interactive workshops with Harvard and outside researchers during iterative design phases to learn about how researchers interpret the app and possible applications to their work.
+I planned and led two interactive workshops with Harvard and outside researchers to learn how researchers interpret a prototype and possible applications to their work.

 Consilience